 One of the world’s most famous road trips, the Great Ocean Road is one of Australia’s most popular tourist attractions.
 Winding along the country’s southern Victorian coastline, this awesome length of road is dotted with stunning national parks, incredible ocean views and some gorgeous seaside towns.
-If you have enough time you should spend at least 1 week to drive the whole length.
+If you have enough time you should spend at least 3 days to drive the whole length.
 There really is so much to see and do here.
-To give you a taste and to inspire your journey, here are the 10 Great Ocean Road must sees that you shouldn’t miss:
+To give you a taste and to inspire your journey, here are the 10 Great Ocean Road must sees that you shouldn’t miss.

 Located right at the start of the Great Ocean Road, as you head from Melbourne.
 This archway pays tribute to the construction of this famous drive.
 The Great Ocean Road Memorial Arch is dedicated to the returning World War I Servicemen of Australia that built the road in 1932.
 This is the third memorial arch built, but it’s a fascinating piece of history nonetheless.

-2 – Bells Beach – Great Ocean Road
+Bells Beach & Torquay – Great Ocean Road

 The nearest town to Bells Beach is Torquay.
 It is also a gorgeous little spot to enjoy a picnic or to wander the Surf World Museum.
 If you’re feeling a little more active, then the Surf Coast Walk – a gorgeous stroll along the coastline – also starts from here.

 Less of a place and more of a sight, the numerous koalas that have made the Great Ocean Road their home are nevertheless one of the best attractions in this famous part of the world.
-In fact, the road that leads to the Cape Otway Lightstation is where I’ve seen the biggest collection of koalas in my life, so I certainly recommend heading here if you’re yet to tick spotting one of these grey, fluffy creatures off your bucket list.
+In fact, the road that leads to the Cape Otway Lightstation is where you can see a lot of koalas, so we certainly recommend heading here if you’re yet to tick spotting one of these grey, fluffy creatures off your bucket list.

 The little town of Lorne is a lovely place to stop for a few hours or even spend the night.
 There is plenty of nearby waterfalls to walk to.
 You can enjoy an active and outdoorsy exploration of the area on foot.